 “It appears that our son and nephew have come up missing, and Darcy’s friend sent word.
-He has no knowledge where the pair was heading and there is now trouble at the home of Darcy’s betrothed.
+He has no knowledge where the pair were heading and there is now trouble at the home of Darcy’s betrothed.
 I know we were planning to journey to Netherfield next week, taking Georgiana to meet her soon to be sister, but it might be best for you to remain in London until we find our wayward duo and take care of the matter of the Bennet family.”

 “Very well, I know not to argue with you when you have that determined look about you.
 Will you inform our eldest son and prepare for us to leave upon my return?”

 Lady Matlock nodded her head.
 “Are you planning to speak with Richard’s commanding officer?”

 With a chuckle, her husband also nodded.
 “No wonder our son is so good planning strategy.
 He inherited your intelligence.
 They should have my horse ready by now.
 Hopefully the General will know where Richard was planning to go.”